sundruid/muonfp/README.md

 # MuonFP
 MuonFP is a TCP passive fingerprinter written in Rust that has no external dependencies such as WireShark or other open source software.

-Usage:

-sudo muonfp eth0

 The program will create an network tap on the interface specified and log all pcaps to the packets.pcap file.
 SYN and SYN-ACK packets that can be fingerprinted will be logged in the muonfp.out file.